-Tops with aluminum frames equipped with canvas and/or fiberglass tops and bimini tops require special attention to the anodized aluminum just below the top.
-This area is subject to salt build up from salty condensation, heat from the sun, and sea spray.
+T-tops, tops with aluminum frames, and towers with canvas and/or fiberglass tops require special attention to the anodized aluminum just below the top.
+This area is subject to salt build up from salty condensation and sea spray.
 It is also frequently overlooked when the boat is washed and will not be rinsed by the rain.
 Consequently, the aluminum just below the top is more likely to become pitted than the exposed aluminum on the structure.
 Make sure the aluminum in this area is washed frequently with soap and water and rinsed thoroughly.
 Pay particular attention to places where the top material and lacing contact the frame.
-Once every two months coat the entire frame with a metal protector made for anodized aluminum to protect against pitting and corrosion caused by the harsh effects of saltwater.
-The anodized aluminum used on your boat was coated with a metal protector called Aluma Guard at the factory.
+Once a month coat the entire frame with a metal protector made for anodized aluminum to protect against pitting and corrosion caused by the harsh effects of salt water.
+The anodized aluminum used on your Pursuit was coated with a metal protector called Aluma Guard at the factory.
 Aluma Guard is a nonabrasive marine metal protector that protects anodized aluminum, stainless steel, brass, and chrome.
-It also protects colored anodizing from fading and discoloring due to harmful ultraviolet rays.
+It also protects color anodizing from fading and discoloring due to harmful ultraviolet rays.
 It is available from Rupp Marine Inc., 4761 Anchor Avenue, P.O.
 Drawer F, Port Salerno, FL 34992.